Ohio State Labor Laws for Business Owners

 Final Paychecks: Ohio law requires employers to issue final paychecks on the next scheduled payday after the employee is terminated or leaves the company.

-Compliance with WARN Act: Ohio employers must comply with the federal Worker Adjustment and Retraining Notification (WARN) Act, which requires 60 days’ notice before large-scale layoffs or plant closures.
+Compliance with WARN Act: Ohio employers must comply with both the federal WARN Act and the new Ohio Mini-WARN Act (effective September 30, 2025), which requires advance notice before large-scale layoffs or plant closures.